hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 ---
 layout: post
-title: The Fork Not Taken
+title: Cookiecutter, and the Fork Not Taken
+date: 2020-02-11
+categories: [reproducibility, cookiecutter, easydata]
 ---

 **TL;DR**: The cookiecutter project is facing a fork.
 Their problems boil down to a clash between economies: gift culture, and capitalism.